CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_if.html.markdown

 Virtual Ethernet Interface.
 ## Argument Reference
 The following arguments are supported:
+* `account_moid`:(string)(Computed) The Account ID for this managed object.
+* `ancestors`:(Array)(Computed) An array of relationships to moBaseMo resources.
+This complex property has following sub-properties:
+  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `cdn`:(HashMap) - Consistent Device Naming configuration for the virtual NIC.
 This complex property has following sub-properties:
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `nr_source`:(string) Source of the CDN.
 It can either be user specified or be the same as the vNIC name.* `vnic` - Source of the CDN is the same as the vNIC name.* `user` - Source of the CDN is specified by the user.
   + `value`:(string) The CDN value entered in case of user defined mode.
+* `create_time`:(string)(Computed) The time when this managed object was created.
+* `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.
 * `eth_adapter_policy`:(HashMap) - A reference to a vnicEthAdapterPolicy resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.